MuhammadShamoon/bellabeat_CaseStudy/README.md

 In the initial data preparation phase, we performed the following tasks:
 - Data loading and inspection.
-- Added Column “trip_length_min” to track the duration of each ride in minutes.
-- Added Column “day_of_week” to analyze customers' behaviour on weekdays and weekends.
-- Handling missing values.
 - Data cleaning and formatting.

 ### Data Analysis